vswarte/memory-mirror/README.md

-  -p, --pid <PID>                Process ID of the process to dump -o, --output-dir <OUTPUT_DIR>  Directory to write the output to -s, --suspend-threads          Suspend all the threads before dumping -f, --fixup-pe-headers         Correct the PE headers SizeOfRawData and PointerToRawData to point to the aligned start of the raw data.
-This makes it possible for Ghidra to find the entrypoint
+  -p, --pid <PID>                Process ID of the process to dump -o, --output-dir <OUTPUT_DIR>  Directory to write the output to -s, --suspend-threads          Suspend all the threads before dumping -f, --fixup-pe-headers         Correct the PE headers SizeOfRawData and PointerToRawData to point to the aligned start of the raw data
   -h, --help                     Print help
   -V, --version                  Print version
 ```